 When I enable/disable MACsec or update MACsec key will my on-premises network lose connectivity to Microsoft over ExpressRoute?

 Yes.
-For the MACsec configuration, we support the pre-shared key mode only.
+For the MACsec configuration, we support the preshared key mode only.
 It means you need to update the key on both your devices and on Microsoft's (via our API).
-This change is not atomic, so you'll lose connectivity when there's a key mismatch between the two sides.
+This change isn't atomic, so you lose connectivity when there's a key mismatch between the two sides.
 We strongly recommend that you schedule a maintenance window for the configuration change.
 To minimize the downtime, we suggest you update the configuration on one link of ExpressRoute Direct at a time after you switch your network traffic to the other link.

 No. If MACsec is configured and a key mismatch occurs, you lose connectivity to Microsoft.
-In other words, we won't fall back to an unencrypted connection, exposing your data.
+In other traffic doesn't fall back to an unencrypted connection, exposing your data.

-MACsec encryption and decryption occurs in hardware on the routers we use.
-There's no performance impact on our side.
+MACsec encryption and decryption occur in hardware on the routers we use.
+There's no performance degradation on our side.
 However, you should check with the network vendor for the devices you use and see if MACsec has any performance implication.

 Which cipher suites are supported for encryption?